-I would love to know what these two are talking about.
+Wouldn't you love to know what these two are talking about?
 The lamb has gotten mom's attention, now what did she have to say?
 The ewe's head and legs are porcelain and the lamb is all porcelain.
 The ewe is covered with a soft woven mohair and the lamb's fur is wool.

-All my creatures are handcrafted in my Asheville, NC studio using porcelain, castable stone and imported woven fur from the Steiff company in Germany.
+All Colin's Creatures are handcrafted in the artist's Asheville, NC studio using porcelain, castable stone and imported woven fur from the Steiff company in Germany.

 The Cotswold is raised in the south midlands region of England and predates the Romans.
 It derives its name from the fact that is was originally housed in shelters known as "cots" and was pastured in wild, treeless hill areas called "wolds".
 While it is a somewhat rare breed, it is one of my most popular offerings.